martibayoalemany/HTTP-file-downloading/README.md

-`george_rowberry_python` is a snippet of python code to download pictures.
-It is developed for an entry test requirement for a company.
+`python-file-downloader` File downloader in python as required for a coding entry test to a company

 ## Installation